isomerpages/imda-oin/_ongoing-challenges/1e-innovplus10.md

 The requirements for the solution are outlined as follows:
 <ul>
-    <li>Enable automated virtual teaching and assessment, hence, reducing the need for human
+    <li>Enable automated virtual teaching and assessment, hence, reducing the need for human trainers</li>
-        trainers
     <li>Create an experience closest to real-life representation on a virtual platform</li>
     <li>Allows for multi-players to work together to identify potential patient safety issues, focusing on unsafe medication practices and errors, and select preventive strategies to reduce medication errors</li>
     <li>Create dialogue management capabilities using natural language processing software to allow healthcare professionals to communicate in natural language</li>